-even if you change the order and commit changes, it will fail because (and here comes the real

-	ugly issue) the order of various operations in the commitChanges is completely ignored (the order is

-	always the same: first change all the geometries then insert all the features)
+- even if you change the order and commit changes, it will fail because (and here comes the real ugly issue) the order of various operations in the commitChanges is completely ignored (the order is always the same: first change all the geometries then insert all the features)

-	#6 Updated by Alessandro Pasotti almost 3 years ago
+#6 Updated by Alessandro Pasotti over 3 years ago

-	#10 Updated by Alessandro Pasotti almost 3 years ago
+#10 Updated by Alessandro Pasotti over 3 years ago

-	@giovanni, not sure: probably slightly related, if you want I can have a look to see if I can fix it

-	in the same way I fixed this one.
+@giovanni, not sure: probably slightly related, if you want I can have a look to see if I can fix it in the same way I fixed this one.